-- See the data on world map - Draw a graph with your data that you can download (pdf), share or print out - Compare data from different locations - in graph and spreadsheet https://www.globe.gov/gettrained/using-the-globe-website/retrieve-and-visualize-your-data
+- See the data on world map - Draw a graph with your data that you can download (pdf), share or print out - Compare data from different locations - in graph and spreadsheet

 It is easy.
-If you are not familiar with the Visualization tool, please see the video guide:
+If you are not familiar with the Visualization tool, please see the Visualisation System "Vis" Tutorials.

-- 3) Compare your data to the data of another school and to your data from previous years at the GLOBE Visualization tool - Filter out the Green Up data from schools in your country or any other location - Compare the same species and see if the budburst date was the same or different - Ask students to come with a hypothesis why the budburst date differs.
+3) Compare your data to the data of another school and to your data from previous years at the GLOBE Visualization tool

+- Filter out the Green Up data from schools in your country or any other location - Compare the same species and see if the budburst date was the same or different - Ask students to come with a hypothesis why the budburst date differs.
 Let them find out more about the specific conditions of the site where the tree grows (latitude, longitude, elevation, air temperature, precipitation) - If you have data from your previous observations compare them with this year's data.
-If the budburst dates differ, try to compare weather conditions of the two spring seasons. - 4) Share your graph in the Discussion forum.
+If the budburst dates differ, try to compare weather conditions of the two spring seasons. - 4) Share your graph on the Discussion forum.
 Comment on how your data differs from that of other schools or from your data from previous years.